 3 major concerns - interest, costs and time

-The general rule of thumb is that you don't refinance unless you can save at least a full percentage point off your current interest rate.
-In reality, however, the key question is whether you can reduce your interest rate enough to offset your closing costs - and that depends on how long you plan to stay in the home.
+The general rule of thumb is that you don't refinance unless you can save at least a full percentage point off your current mortgage rate.
+But the real question is how long it will take for your savings from refinancing to exceed your closing costs.

-Here's how it works: Suppose you've got a $250,000 30-year mortgage at 4.5 percent.
-Refinancing at 4.0 percent, with $5,000 in closing costs (assuming you're keeping the same payoff date and rolling the closing costs into the loan balance) will save you about $50 a month.
-So it will take you 100 months, or over eight years, to recoup your closing costs (the break-even date).
-That's not a good deal unless you're planning to stay in the home a long time.
+Suppose you owe $250,000 on a mortgage at 4.5 percent.
+Let's say that refinancing at 4.0 percent with $5,000 in closing costs will save you about $50 a month.
+So it will take you 100 months, or over eight years, to recover your closing costs (reach the break-even point).
+That's probably not a good deal unless you're planning to stay in the home a lot longer than eight years.